 A variety of safeguarding policies can be found in the policy section of our website.

-Designated Safeguarding Officer: Mr Russell Learmont ( Head of School)
+Designated Safeguarding Officer: Mr Russell Learmont ( Head Teacher)

 Anyone wishing to make an allegation should contact the Head of School in the first instance.
 If the allegation is against the Head of School then the Deputy Designated officer should be asked to contact the C.E.O.